 You can create a great variety of items with a crochet hook and yarn.
 It's a very versatile craft and patterns are available for everything from cozy afghans to cute accessories.
 You can even deck out your entire home in your crocheted creations.

 Let's explore the many free crochet patterns available.
 You're sure to find your next project and will be playing with yarn in no time.

 Wouldn't it be lovely to greet a brand new baby with some beautiful hand-crocheted layette items?
 These tiny projects are quick to crochet and they make wonderful gifts that mom and baby will enjoy.

-A blanket is a popular option for babies and you don't have to worry about them growing out of it so quick.
-Try a quick pattern like this simple Striped Lace Baby Blanket in a super soft yarn and fun colors.
+A blanket is a popular option for babies and you don't have to worry about them growing out of it so quickly.
+Try a quick pattern like this simple Striped Lace Baby Blanket in super soft yarn and fun colors.

 If you're looking for something that baby can wear, booties are fun.
 A pattern like the Tootsie Wraps Baby Booties can be finished in a night.
 You can even work them in a few different sizes so baby's feet are toasty as they grow.